Home » Science and Tech Notes » Space Debris

 Impact on Atmospheric Chemistry

 • Climate Change Implications: Soot emitted from rocket engines can absorb solar energy, contributing to atmospheric warming.
-Copper and other metals released during spacecraft burn-up could trigger chemical reactions, potentially promoting the formation of cloud-forming particles which can alter weather patterns.
+Copper and other metals released during spacecraft burn-up could trigger chemical reactions, potentially promoting the formation of cloud-forming particles, which can alter weather patterns.

-Impacts of Space Debris
+Impacts and Risks of Space Debris

 • Threat to Operational Satellites: Space debris can collide with operational satellites and spacecraft, causing damage or destruction.
 This can lead to the loss of critical communication, navigation, weather monitoring, and remote sensing services that rely on satellites.